- Overview and Highlights

 Frederick John Lamp

 Frederick John Lamp, the Frances and Benjamin Benenson Foundation Curator of African Art, received a Ph.D. in art history from Yale in 1982.
 In addition to his work at the Gallery, he also teaches in the Yale Theater Studies Program.
-From 1981 to 2003 he was a curator at the Baltimore Museum of Art.
+From 1981 to 2003, he was a curator at the Baltimore Museum of Art.
 He has conducted field research in Sierra Leone and Guinea, with numerous national fellowships.
-His publications include Accumulating Histories: African Art from the Charles B. Benenson Collection at the Yale University Art Gallery (2012), an edition of the Yale University Art Gallery Bulletin (2005), See the Music, Hear the Dance: Rethinking Africa at the Baltimore Museum of Art (2004), Art of the Baga: A Drama of Cultural Reinvention (1996), and La Guinée et ses heritages culturels (1992), as well as articles in African Arts, The Drama Review, The Dictionary of Art, International Encyclopedia of Dance, and The Art Bulletin, among many others.Download CV
+His publications include Accumulating Histories: African Art from the Charles B. Benenson Collection at the Yale University Art Gallery (2012), an edition of the Yale University Art Gallery Bulletin (2005), See the Music, Hear the Dance: Rethinking Africa at the Baltimore Museum of Art (2004), Art of the Baga: A Drama of Cultural Reinvention (1996), and La Guinée et ses heritages culturels (1992), as well as articles in African Arts, the Art Bulletin, the Drama Review, the Dictionary of Art, and the International Encyclopedia of Dance, among many others.Download CV

 Ezra, Kate.
 African Ivories, exh. cat.
 New York: Metropolitan Museum of Art, 1984.

 Goldwater, Robert.
 Senufo Sculpture from West Africa, exh. cat.
 New York: Museum for Primitive Art, 1964.